-The NYU Office of Financial Aid offers aid based on financial need, academic merit, or both for many NYU study away programs.
-Visit the NYU Office of Financial Aid webpage to learn about opportunities, including NYU Summer Financial Aid, which requires enrollment in at least 6 credits* during the summer term).
+The NYU Office of Financial Aid offers aid based on financial need, academic merit, or both for many NYU study away programs, including NYU Summer Financial Aid (requires enrollment in at least 6 credits*^ during the summer term).
 See here for information about additional NYU scholarships and awards for NYU study away, including the Global Pathways Scholarship (available only for semester study at NYU's global academic centers).

 *Graduate students in certain circumstances may be exempted from taking the full 6 credits; ask your adviser if your school has an equivalency policy and if you qualify.

 ^Some students have taken a 2-credit independent study alongside Gallatin's 4-credit summer travel courses to meet the minimum Summer Aid credit requirement.
 Please consult with the travel course instructor and with your adviser to see if an independent study will be possible for you.

 Current Gallatin students and incoming Gallatin transfer students (Gallatin admission must be confirmed)

 Good academic standing (GPA 3.0 or better; no grades of Incomplete)

 Have a current FAFSA (or for international students, a CSS Profile) on file with the Office of Financial Aid and show unmet need

 Minimum of half-time matriculation during the term awarded (changes in the number of credits may alter the amount awarded)